 “As the first and currently only online Master of Mass Communication graduate degree accredited by ACEJMC, our program undergoes an extensive and regular review covering both our curriculum and faculty as well as evidence of course goal achievement and degree retention and completion.”

-Dr. Donahue is the Graduate Director of the Master of Arts in English & Communication at SUNY Potsdam, where he also teaches graduate courses in thesis writing and research, narrative theory, and experimental narratives as an Associate Professor.
+Dr. Ding is the Director of the Master of Science in Technical Communication program at North Carolina State University, where she also teaches courses in global technical communication, technical writing theory and research, and writing for publication as an Associate Professor.

 Dr. du Pré is a Distinguished University Professor in the Department of Communication at the University of West Florida, where she also serves as the Director of the MA in Strategic Communication & Leadership program.
 She teaches courses in health communication, leadership, and workplace communication and dynamics.